libbyshoop/runestone/source/classactivities/WingDebugger.rst

 debugging programs, and in particular will introduce the debugger in Wing.

-When a script or program you write doesn't run and produce the correct result, you need to debug it.
+When a program you write doesn't run and produce the correct result, you need to debug it.
 If there are syntax errors, so that you cannot even load the Python file into the shell, then those must be handled first.
 After that, you need to debug problems